 Use the sidebar in windows

-The sidebar in Finder windows contains shortcuts to AirDrop, some commonly used folders, devices such your hard drives, and more.
+The sidebar in Finder windows contains shortcuts to AirDrop, commonly used folders, iCloud Drive, devices such your hard drives, and more.
 Like items in the Dock, items in the sidebar open with just one click.

 To change the items in your sidebar, choose Finder > Preferences from the Finder menu bar, then click Sidebar at the top of the preferences window.
 You can also drag files into or out of the sidebar.
 Learn more about customizing the sidebar.

 - Click where you want the folder to appear, such as on the desktop or in another window.

 - Choose File > New Folder from the Finder menu bar.

 This works for folders, not documents.
 To create a document for use in a particular app, open that app, then use its File menu to create a new document.